ComposableFi/composable/docs/benchmarking.md

 membership.rs
 mod.rs
 ```
-In our case we want to add the scheduler pallets weight file, which
+In our case, we want to add the scheduler pallets weight file, which
 we can easily find in the [pallets repository](https://github.com/paritytech/substrate/tree/master/frame/scheduler).

-Lets download the weights.rs file and place it into our weights folder and name it after the pallet:
+Let's download the weights.rs file and place it into our weights folder and name it after the pallet:
 ```
 $ curl "https://raw.githubusercontent.com/paritytech/substrate/v3.0.0/frame/scheduler/src/weights.rs" -o composable/runtime/picasso/src/weights/scheduler.rs
 ```

-Keep in mind:

 Lets make the file more lightweight by change WeightInfo into a struct instead of the default trait and rename SubstrateWeight to WeightInfo: